 - N is the number of trees per acre.

-To calculate basal area, multiply the foresters constant by the average diameter of the trees at breast height squared, then multiply again by the trees per acre.
+To calculate stand basal area, multiply the forester’s constant by DBH squared, then multiply by the trees per acre.
+For a single tree basal area in square feet, use BAtree = 0.005454 × DBH² (DBH in inches).

 Basal Area Definition